-Jonathan Moch is a Ph.D. candidate in Earth and Planetary Sciences with Harvard's Atmospheric Chemistry Modeling Group.
-Jonathan's research interests center on the interactions between climate change and atmospheric chemistry, with a particular focus on China.
+Jonathan Moch is a Postdoctoral Fellow with Harvard's Atmospheric Chemistry Modeling Group in the John A. Paulson School of Engineering and Applied Sciences, where his research interests center on the interactions between climate change and atmospheric chemistry as well as the policy implications of climate issues, with a particular focus on China

 Jonathan is a recipient of a National Science Foundation Graduate Research Fellowship and Switzer Environmental Fellowship.
 Building on his interests in environmental policy, Jonathan is the former Co-President of Harvard’s graduate-student-run Science Policy Group.
 In addition to his primary research activities, he has also written about electric vehicle policy with the Harvard Kennedy School’s Belfer Center for Science and International Affairs.

 Prior to arriving at Harvard, Jonathan worked at the World Resources Institute (WRI) in Washington, D.C. as the ChinaFAQs Project Specialist in WRI's Climate and Energy Program.
 In this role, he worked in collaboration with a network of internationally renowned experts to distill important scientific research and analyses about China's energy and climate change policies and actions into materials designed to educate U.S. policy makers and opinion leaders, including federal agencies and Congress.

 Prior to joining WRI, Jonathan worked at Princeton University as a Research Associate in the Department of Geosciences.
 His research, which grew out of his undergraduate senior thesis, focused on refining the models used to predict the impact of climate change on methane emissions from arctic permafrost.